Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Introduction

-In \cite{Xi2019}, the authors mentioned the challenges faced with aerial images for car detection, namely the problem of having small objects and complex backgrounds.
-They addressed the problem with the proposed of Multi-task Cost-sensitive-Convolutional Neural Network based on Faster R-CNN.
-Some other researchers addressed the problem applying deep learning techniques on aerial images, in different contexts such as object detection and classification \cite{sevo2016, SALDANAOCHOA201953}, semantic segmentation \cite{Kampffmeyer2016, Azimi2019, Mou2018}, generative adversarial networks (GANs) \cite{Benjdira2019Segmentation}.
+In~\cite{MultiTaskCNN2019}, the authors mentioned the challenges faced with aerial images for car detection, namely the problem of having small objects and complex backgrounds.
+They addressed the problem with the proposed Multi-task Cost-sensitive-Convolutional Neural Network based on Faster R-CNN.
+Other researchers have addressed the problem applying deep learning techniques on aerial images, in such contexts as object detection and classification~\cite{sevo2016, SALDANAOCHOA201953}, semantic segmentation~\cite{Kampffmeyer2016, Azimi2019, Mou2018}, and generative adversarial networks (GANs)~\cite{Benjdira2019Segmentation}.

-In this paper, we propose a comprehensive comparative study between two state-of-the-art deep learning algorithms, namely Faster R-CNN \cite{Faster_R-CNN_journal} and YoloV3 \cite{YOLOv3} for car detection from aerial images.
-The contributions of this paper are manyfold.
-First, we consider two different datasets of aerial images for the car detection problem with different characteristics to investigate the impact of datasets properties on the performance of the algorithms.
-In addition, we provide a thorough comparison between the two most sophisticated categories of CNN approaches for object detection, Faster RCCN, which is a region-based approach proposed in 2017, and YOLOv3, which is the latest version of the You-Look-Only-Once approach proposed by Joseph Redmon in 2018.
+{Jiao et al.~\cite{jiao2019survey} surveyed a large number of object detectors and reported their results on the COCO dataset~\cite{COCO}.
+Our objective in this paper is different, since we focused on the depth-wise aspect of the comparison by selecting three recent algorithms that are representative of the two main categories of object detectors, namely Faster R-CNN~\cite{Faster_R-CNN_journal} (a {two}-stage detector) as well as YOLOv3~\cite{YOLOv3} and YOLOv4~\cite{yolov4} ({one}-stage detectors), examining a wide range of hyperparameters and assessing the effect of the size and characteristics of aerial view datasets}.
+The contributions of this paper are as follows: First, we consider two different datasets of aerial images for the car detection problem with different characteristics to investigate the impact of dataset properties on the performance of the algorithms.
+In addition, we provide a thorough comparison between the {three} most sophisticated categories of CNN approaches for object detection, Faster RCCN, which is a region-based approach proposed in 2017, YOLOv3, which is {still the most popular} version of the You-Look-Only-Once approach proposed by Joseph Redmon in 2018, {and the latest version YOLOv4, released by Bochkovskiy et al., in April 2020.}

-The remaining of the paper is organized as follows.
-Section 2 discusses the related works that dealt with car detection and aerial image analysis using CNN, and some comparative studies applied to other object detections.
-Section 3 sets forth the theoretical background of the two algorithms.
-Section 4 describes the datasets and the obtained results.
-Finally, section V draws the main conclusions of this study.
+The remainder of this paper is organized as follows.
+Section~\ref{sec2} discusses the related works that deal with car detection and aerial image analysis using CNN, and some comparative studies applied to other object detections.
+Section~\ref{sec3} sets forth the theoretical background of the {three} algorithms.
+Section~\ref{sec4} describes the datasets and the obtained results.
+Finally, Section~\ref{sec5} draws the main conclusions of this study.

-\section{RELATED WORKS}
+\section{Related Works}